AREEBAISHTIAQ/LinkedLists/README.md

-this is my linked list from the odin project curriculum
+This is my linked list project from The odin project curriculum